Wingman4l7/flightclub/README.md

 ## About ##

 This arcade-style 3D gliding simulator was written by the late Dan Burton.
 His original website is available [from the Internet Archive] [archive].
-The networking code for multiplayer was written by Artem Nikulchev (<jaguart@paragliding.ru>), a paraglider pilot from Moscow.
+The networking code for multiplayer and the code for the paraglider & pilot shapes were written by Artem Nikulchev (<jaguart@paragliding.ru>), a paraglider pilot from Moscow.

 After his website went offline I decided that I couldn't abide by such a sleek little game slipping into obscurity.
 I have resurrected it here, and have applied some basic fixes to get it working again.  *(See the [changelog] [CL_sublink] for details.)*